library-data-platform/ldp/doc/Admin_Guide.md

 reporting and analytics.

 LDP is not multitenant in the usual sense, and normally one LDP instance is deployed per library.
-However, shared data from multiple libraries of a consortium can be stored in a single LDP instance, and in that case we refer to each of the libraries as a tenant.

 This administrator guide covers installation and configuration of an LDP instance.